 If you have previously been paid a terminal illness benefit or have been diagnosed with an illness that reduces your life expectancy to less than 12 months, you will not be eligible for death, TPD or income protection cover with CareSuper.
 Please call us on 1300 360 149 if this applies to you and we can update your account.

 There are three occupational categories, each reflecting the level of risk associated with different roles and occupations.
 Each category has a different amount of cover per unit.
 The three categories are:

 For further information on occupational categories, and to determine which category applies to you, refer to the Insurance Guide.

-With fixed cover, your level of cover will stay the same but your premium will increase as you get older and is determined by your age and occupational category.
+With fixed cover, your level of cover will stay the same but your fees will increase as you get older and be determined by your age and occupational category.
 You can choose to have your fixed cover indexed, meaning that it increases 5% on 1 July each year to account for inflation.

-To determine what you annual premium would be for fixed cover, see the example provided in the Insurance Guide.
+To determine what your annual fee would be for fixed cover, see the example provided in your Insurance Guide.

 Income protection cover provides a temporary replacement income if you are unable to work due to illness or injury (specific conditions apply).
 This means you can continue to pay your bills while taking the time to recover and recuperate.

 To apply for income protection you must be aged under 65 and on an ongoing basis be earning at least $16,000 p.a. or working 15 hours or more per week.
 Acceptance is subject to assessment by the insurer.
 Exclusions and restrictions apply.